zjiang4/Kivy-CA-Dialogue-Tagger/README.md

 ## Button bars
 - Text/button colours?
-- Use same button layout for a as b?
 - Highlight buttons for utterance labels?
 (Group/toggle buttons)
 - Make labels generic (model, controller and view)??